St. Patty’s Day, and the weekend of, is always busy, but if you’re not careful, you could end up with a whole lot of green puke in your car.

 It’s possible that your closest main city may not have festivities, but a nearby smaller one will be worth looking into.
 Here’s how things shook out for two drivers last year — one from Philly and one from Washington, D.C.

-Driving on St. Patrick’s Day in Philadelphia, PA
+Driving for Uber on St. Patrick’s Day in Philadelphia, PA

 He went on to outline what last year’s St. Patrick’s Day looked like for him: